Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 Plangothic Project (Chinese: 遍黑体项目) is based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN and takes the Chinese Mainland variant ideographs as the standard to supplement the CJK Unified Ideographs Extension blocks.
 Initiated around June 2020.

 ## Coverage

-We have completed all CJK extension blocks other than Extension B. Also, Extension C, D, E, F and Extension I require further refinement.
-Other non-CJK ideographs are partly available.
+This font mainly supports all CJK ideographs from extension B to extension J, with sporadic character in other blocks.

 > [!WARNING]
 >